Koaʻe Fault Zone: Features

-In order to get a stratigraphy like this, a large eruption with tephra reaching the jet stream is required, suggesting that energetic pyroclastic eruptions have occurred in the past, making Kilauea significantly more hazardous than once thought.
+In order to get a stratigraphy like this, a large eruption with tephra reaching the jet stream is required, suggesting that energetic pyroclastic eruptions have occurred in the past, making Kīlauea significantly more hazardous than once thought.

 In 2018, the USGS National Volcanic Threat Assessment ranked Kīlauea first among volcanoes in the United States most likely to threaten lives and infrastructure.

-Fault scarps in the Koa’e Fault Zone create a Horst and Graben type of terrain.
-Some of the scarps (called “pali” in native Hawaiian) face northwards, towards the summit of Kilauea Volcano and Halemaʻumaʻu Crater.
+Fault scarps in the Koaʻe Fault Zone create a Horst and Graben type of terrain.
+Some of the scarps (called "pali" in native Hawaiian) face northwards, towards the summit of Kīlauea Volcano and Halemaʻumaʻu Crater.
 This is unusual because the scarps usually face in the direction of flow.
 Monitoring data of the fault zone has revealed that at the Pacific Ocean, the land mass is moving at a rate of 2.5 cm per year.
 In the upper regions of the fault zone, the crust is moving at a rate of 8 cm annually.
 This vast difference in movement rates has over time created numerous antiforms in the region.

-Despite the observance of relatively small offsets along the faults in the Koa'e Fault Zone, there is evidence that these faults extend deeper into the surface, with geometries suggesting that displacement increases with depth.
+Despite the observance of relatively small offsets along the faults in the Koaʻe Fault Zone, there is evidence that these faults extend deeper into the surface, with geometries suggesting that displacement increases with depth.
 The reason for the small offsets of these normal faults are the result of scarp burial beneath lava flows.
 The fault will then again have to propagate to the surface to be visible.

-Kulanaokuaiki Pali is the southernmost fault in the Koa’e Fault Zone.
+Kulanaokuaiki Pali is the southernmost fault in the Koaʻe Fault Zone.
 During a period of intense earthquakes in December 1965, Kulanaokuaiki Pali was vertically displaced by more than 2.4 m meters.
 The region has been intensively studied since then.
-Displacements in other parts of the Koa’e Fault Zone based on historical data suggest that movements as great as 15 m have occurred.
+Displacements in other parts of the Koaʻe Fault Zone based on historical data suggest that movements as great as 15 m have occurred.